Our Perimeter Report

 Creating the right environment for consumers to invest with confidence, understanding the risks they are taking and with appropriate regulatory protections continues to be a priority for us.

-Some of the most serious harm we see continues to come from investments outside our perimeter and from investment scams.
-Between April 2022 and March 2023, we received over 25,000 reports of potential unauthorised business.
-We published over 1,900 consumer alerts about unauthorised firms or individuals.
+Some of the most serious harm we see continues to come from investment scams from businesses operating without FCA/PRA authorisation.
+Between January 2023 to December 2023, we received 24,865 reports of potential unauthorised business.
+We published 2,285 consumer alerts about unauthorised firms or individuals – an increase of 21% from 2022.

 The economic context remains challenging.
 Global inflationary pressures have continued and household real incomes have fallen as a result, driving increased costs of living.
-This could encourage some consumers to invest in higher risk investments, in an effort to achieve returns which exceed inflation, and so fall victim to scams.
+This could encourage some consumers to seek higher risk investments, in an effort to achieve returns which exceed inflation, and so risk falling victim to scams.
 Enquiries to our consumer helpline about potential scams have increased significantly since 2020.
 This trend continued into 2022/2023.

 Our existing work focuses on protecting consumers through assertive supervision and consumer communications to help them avoid scams.
 Our ScamSmart and InvestSmart campaigns and publication of alerts seek to warn consumers about scams or the activity of unauthorised firms and help them make better investment decisions.